Financial Planning Department

-With summer vacations in full swing, it is imperative that you not only protect yourself, but your finances as well.
+With summer vacations on the horizon, it is imperative that you not only protect yourself, but your finances as well.
 Before departing, be sure to review the following tips and precautionary procedures to ensure a smooth trip:

 - Let people know your plans – Before you leave, let close family and friends know where you are going and for how long you plan to be there.
 This way other people know your whereabouts should something unexpected come up.